An effective driver management system leverages fleet data to ensure the safety and productivity of your drivers.

 While it’s crucial to have maintenance and inspection systems in place, many fleet managers don’t have the same strategies for managing drivers.
 Implementing a driver management system allows you to get a comprehensive look at your drivers, their productivity and the overall safety of your assets.

 When establishing a driver management strategy, think about what systems you currently have in place and how you can leverage them to increase driver productivity.
 Improving current practices such as safety and inspections can set your drivers up for success.

-A driver management system can automatically upload vital information for your fleet, such as fuel usage and telematics data.
+In addition to creating driver schedules, a driver management system can automatically upload vital information for your fleet, such as fuel usage and telematics data.
 This way, you’re able to receive real-time data on your drivers and assets and identify areas to improve.

 1. Leverage GPS and Telematics Data

 Your drivers are constantly on the move, and it’s crucial to have an easy way to track their day-to-day productivity.
 Integrating a telematics device into your driver management system provides access to up-to-date data including driver status, location and safety habits.

 This type of information helps cultivate trust with your drivers and ensures they are safely operating your vehicles.
 More importantly, the level of visibility managers get inside their driver management software encourages proactivity.

 When you integrate your GPS and telematics data into your driver management software, you can ensure accuracy in odometer readings.
 Values are uploaded automatically, allowing you to stay on top of preventive maintenance tasks.